Tawatahi River

 The Tawatahi River is a short river of the Waikato Region of New Zealand's North Island.
 It flows into the northern shore of Raglan Harbour.

 Geology

 The headwaters are listed as worthy of preservation for their geology - "New Katuku Trig / Pukewharangi Hill Oligocene fossil locality" Most of the rock in the valley is Kotuku siltstone, a massive to crudely bedded, light- to blue-grey jointed, calcareous siltstone.
 The upper slopes are mainly Mangiti Sandstone and Patikirau Siltstone, also calcareous rocks.
 All were laid on a deepening mid to outer shelf in the Whaingaroan age, about 41 million years ago.

 Alternative names

 The river has also been called Burgess's Creek, after the farmer who owned Burgess Point to the west, Kerikeri Peninsula, or Puketutu.
-James Burgess farmed almost 600 sheep in the late C19th, having previously been a shepherd on Te Akau Station, which had included this area.
+James Burgess farmed almost 600 sheep in the late C19th, having previously been a shepherd on Te Ākau Station, which had included this area.
 He had burnt the flax and sown grass on the peninsula.